-The UL gap pattern for TX power management are listed in Table 9.1.11-1 if UE supports the UL gap for Tx power management, the UE shall support at least one of UL MGP#1 and UL MGP#3.
+The UL gap patterns for TX power management are listed in Table 9.1.11-1 if UE supports the UL gap for Tx power management, and the UE shall support at least one of UL MGP#1 and UL MGP#3.
 All other UL MGPs are optional.

 Table 9.1.11-1: UL Gap Pattern Configurations